Mountain Goat Management Plan/Environmental Impact Statement (EIS)

 Capture and Translocation

 How will the mountain goats be transported and released?
 The mountain goats are transferred to the care of WDFW after they are flown to the staging area.
 Once they have been processed by the veterinarians, WDFW will secure the animals in specially-made crates which are loaded into refrigerated trucks and transported to the staging areas in the north Cascades.
-The animals are then released the same day or the following day.
+The animals are then released the following day.
 To maximize success, goats will be airlifted in their crates by helicopter directly to alpine habitats that have been selected for appropriate characteristics.

 What is the purpose of translocating goats to the Cascades?